skrylor/ComfyUI-CivitAI-Downloader/README.md

 ./download.py
 ```

-This will start the interactive mode where you can paste a CivitAI model URL or ID and follow the prompts.
+This will start the interactive mode where you can:
+- Paste a CivitAI model URL
+- Enter a Model ID
+- **Type a search query** (e.g., "dreamshaper", "pony") to find models

 ### Command Line Options